Carp704/Carp704/README.md

 ---

 - 👋 Hi, I’m Scott
-- ⚔ I’m work in Information Security
+- ⚔ Information Security
-- 🦀 I’m currently learning Rust
+- 🦀 Learning Rust
-- 📚 I'm currently studying for the Offensive Security OSEP certification
+- 📚 Studying for the OffSec OSEP certification

 <!---
 Carp704/Carp704 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.